Lawrence A. Jegen, III

 Professor Jegen received a Bachelor of Arts degree (in philosophy and literature) from Beloit College (1956), a Juris Doctor degree (in law) from the University of Michigan (1959), a Master of Business Administration degree (in accounting) from the University of Michigan (1960), and a Master of Laws degree (in taxation) from New York University (1963).

-He has received: The Thomas Hart Benton Mural Medallion, which is the highest award granted by Indiana University, twice, the first one (1993) for service to the university and for the fulfillment of the university's ideals, and the second one (2005) in recognition of honor and achievement and for acknowledgment of the esteem of Indiana University; the Presidents Circle Commemorative Medallion for exceptional support of Indiana University (1999); Indiana University's President's Distinguished Teaching Award (1989); Indiana University's Teaching Excellence Recognition Award (1997); Indiana University's Most Outstanding Law Professor Award (the Black Cane Award) six times (1970, 1980, 1985, 1986, 1999, 2001); Indiana University School of Law Distinguished Alumni Award (1993); four Special Indiana University Law School Alumni Awards (1970, 1976, 1980, 1985); The Indiana University Trustees Teaching Award (1997); and, he was chosen as a Teacher of Significance in a general poll of all Indiana University undergraduate and graduate students (1980).
+He received: The Thomas Hart Benton Mural Medallion, which is the highest award granted by Indiana University, twice, the first one (1993) for service to the university and for the fulfillment of the university's ideals, and the second one (2005) in recognition of honor and achievement and for acknowledgment of the esteem of Indiana University; the Presidents Circle Commemorative Medallion for exceptional support of Indiana University (1999); Indiana University's President's Distinguished Teaching Award (1989); Indiana University's Teaching Excellence Recognition Award (1997); Indiana University's Most Outstanding Law Professor Award (the Black Cane Award) six times (1970, 1980, 1985, 1986, 1999, 2001); Indiana University School of Law Distinguished Alumni Award (1993); four Special Indiana University Law School Alumni Awards (1970, 1976, 1980, 1985); The Indiana University Trustees Teaching Award (1997); and, he was chosen as a Teacher of Significance in a general poll of all Indiana University undergraduate and graduate students (1980).
 In 2006, Michael D. McCormick created and funded a professorship named: "Lawrence A. Jegen, III Professor of Law" at Indiana University Foundation, which professorship is to be perpetual and is to be awarded to an active scholar and teacher at Indiana University School of Law - Indianapolis.

-Professor Jegen was, by appointment of the Commissioner of Internal Revenue, a member of the Commissioner's Advisory Committee (1981-1982) and has received nine Certificates of Recognition from the Internal Revenue Service for contributions to the education of Internal Revenue Service personnel (1986 through 1992).
+Professor Jegen was, by appointment of the Commissioner of Internal Revenue, a member of the Commissioner's Advisory Committee (1981-1982) and received nine Certificates of Recognition from the Internal Revenue Service for contributions to the education of Internal Revenue Service personnel (1986 through 1992).
 Further, due to his contributions to the enactment of ERISA, he attended on Labor Day, 1974, at the invitation of President Ford, the signing of ERISA in the Rose Garden at the White House.

-By appointment of five different Indiana governors, he has been: a Commissioner of the National Conference on Uniform State Laws for over nine years (1981 through 1989); the first chairman of the board of directors of the Baccalaureate Education System Trust of the State of Indiana (1987 through 1989); and, a member, for over 32 years (1965 through 1997), of the Indiana Corporate Law Survey Commission.
-He has served as Special Counsel to: the Indiana Department of State Revenue (1963 and 1964) and to the Indiana Governor's Commission on Medical Education (1970 and 1971).
-He has also received the following three honorary awards from the State of Indiana: Honorary Secretary of State (1967 and 1980); Honorary State Treasurer (1969); and, Honorary Deputy Attorney General (1968).
+By appointment of five different Indiana governors, he was: a Commissioner of the National Conference on Uniform State Laws for over nine years (1981 through 1989); the first chairman of the board of directors of the Baccalaureate Education System Trust of the State of Indiana (1987 through 1989); and, a member, for over 32 years (1965 through 1997), of the Indiana Corporate Law Survey Commission.
+He served as Special Counsel to: the Indiana Department of State Revenue (1963 and 1964) and to the Indiana Governor's Commission on Medical Education (1970 and 1971).
+He also received the following three honorary awards from the State of Indiana: Honorary Secretary of State (1967 and 1980); Honorary State Treasurer (1969); and, Honorary Deputy Attorney General (1968).
 Further, he has received, from three different Indiana governors, the Sagamore of the Wabash Award for humanity in living, wisdom and counsel, and inspiration and leadership (1980, 1988, and 1997).

-Professor Jegen has received a Presidential Citation from the Indiana State Bar Association for exceptional contributions and leadership to the profession of law (1971); the first Quality for Indiana Taxpayers, Inc.'s tax award for outstanding dedication to the improvement of tax administration in the State of Indiana (1990); an international award from the Association of Continuing Legal Administrators for Excellence in Continuing Legal Education (1990); and, the Dr. John Morton-Finney, Jr. Excellence in Legal Education Award from the Indianapolis Bar Association (2000).
+Professor Jegen received a Presidential Citation from the Indiana State Bar Association for exceptional contributions and leadership to the profession of law (1971); the first Quality for Indiana Taxpayers, Inc.'s tax award for outstanding dedication to the improvement of tax administration in the State of Indiana (1990); an international award from the Association of Continuing Legal Administrators for Excellence in Continuing Legal Education (1990); and, the Dr. John Morton-Finney, Jr. Excellence in Legal Education Award from the Indianapolis Bar Association (2000).
 He was a director and officer, for over 25 years (1968 through 1993), of the Indiana Continuing Legal Education Forum; a chairman of the Taxation Section of the Indiana State Bar Association (1968-1969); and, a member of the initial board of directors of Legal Services Organization, Inc. (1966).
 He was elected as a Fellow of the American Bar Foundation (1980) and as a Life Fellow of the American Bar Foundation (1986), and as a Fellow of the Indianapolis Bar Foundation (2000).
 His biography regularly appears in such publications as: Indiana Lives; Who's Who In America?; Who's Who Among America's Teachers?; Who's Who In The Midwest?; and, Who's Who In American Law?